barboraberkova/english-for-designers/homework-10.md

 I solved the frustration problem by creating an app, that tells you all the information needed and even more!
 (It navigates you through the gallery as you wander around.)

-### Starting on a Blank Canvas
+### Starting on a Blank Canvas /sketching process
 process

 - respondents (first thing first)
 - wireframes
 - key features

+- basically drawing with a pencil

-### Choosing the Right Paints (still part of the process)
+### Choosing the Right Paints (still part of the process) /from sketches to colors/paints

+- basically painting with the colors
-assest, colors etc.
+- assest, colors etc.
-I started by defining the...
+I started by defining the.../as I set what the features will be... from drawing the "sketches" of the app to real paints applying what I set

 ### How I painted the final artwork
 the final design, solution